luizcarloscf/luizcarloscf.github.io/content/en/authors/luizcarloscf/_index.md

 ## About this website

-I try to log down my learnings and thoughts about what I study and the projects I do (and also practice my writing in English).
+I try to log down my learnings about containers, Kubernetes, Docker, programming, etc (and also practice writing in English).